 Wausau Bird Club meets the first Monday of every month.
 From September – May, meetings are held at the Universalist Unitarian Church, 504 South Grant Street, Wausau, Wisconsin from 6:30 – 8:30 pm.
 From June thru August, meetings begin at 6:00 pm and are held in local parks and include a bird walk.
 Just a reminder, meetings are cancelled in winter if the Wausau School System closes due to bad winter conditions.

 The Wausau Bird Club offers a variety of events throughout the year.
-Here are just a few of the future area bird related events that you may look forward to.
+Here are a few of our future area bird related events that you may look forward to.